 This course introduces students to the central concepts, themes, and debates surrounding American constitutional law.
 Students read important constitutional cases and familiarize themselves with different types of jurisprudence, examining how the American legal regime has changed from the founding to the present day.
 Particular attention will be paid to contemporary constitutional debates.
-Prerequisite: HUM 313.
+Prerequisite: HUM 115 and 3rd or 4th-Year standing.
 (4 credits)